moq-wg/moq-transport/draft-lcurley-warp.md

 * Packet loss or flow control MAY delay the delivery of individual streams.
 * The sender might not support QUIC stream prioritization.

-Segments arrive in delivery order, but media usually needs to be processed in decode order.
-The decoder SHOULD use a buffer to reassmble segments into decode order and it SHOULD skip segments after a configurable duration.
-The amount of time the decoder is willing to wait for a segment (buffer duration) is what ultimately determines the latency.

 A proxy MAY change the delivery order, in which case it SHOULD update the value on the wire for future hops.
 This is NOT RECOMMENDED unless the proxy knows additional information about the media.
 For example, a proxy could use the PTS as the delivery order to enable head-of-line blocking for content that should not be skipped, like an advertisement.

 ## Decoder
-The decoder will receive multiple segments in parallel.
+The decoder will receive multiple segments in parallel and out of order.

-The decoder MUST synchronize segments using presentation timestamps within the bitstream.
+Segments arrive in delivery order, but media usually needs to be processed in decode order.
-The decoder SHOULD use a buffer to reorder frames/samples from separate segments into decode order.
+The decoder SHOULD use a buffer to reassmble segments into decode order and it SHOULD skip segments after a configurable duration.
+The amount of time the decoder is willing to wait for a segment (buffer duration) is what ultimately determines the latency.

+Segments MUST synchronize segments using presentation timestamps within the bitstream.
-Segments are NOT REQUIRED to be aligned.
-A decoder MUST be prepared to skip over any gaps between segments.
+Segments are NOT REQUIRED to be aligned and the decoder MUST be prepared to skip over any gaps.

 # QUIC